RustBlockchainEngineer/sol-liquity/README.md

 The system has no admin key or human governance.
 Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.

 The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
-Together they control Trove state updates and movements of Ether and LUSD tokens around the system.
+Together they control Trove state updates and movements of Ether and SOLUSD tokens around the system.

 ### Core Smart Contracts

-`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, ETH top-up / withdrawal, stablecoin issuance and repayment.
-It also sends issuance fees to the `LQTYStaking` contract.
+`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, SOL top-up / withdrawal, stablecoin issuance and repayment.
+It also sends issuance fees to the `SOLIDStaking` contract.
 BorrowerOperations functions call in to TroveManager, telling it to update Trove state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move Ether/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
-It sends redemption fees to the `LQTYStaking` contract.
+It sends redemption fees to the `SOLIDStaking` contract.
 Also contains the state of each Trove - i.e. a record of the Trove’s collateral and debt.
 TroveManager does not hold value (i.e. Ether / other tokens).
 TroveManager functions call in to the various Pools to tell them to move Ether/tokens between Pools, where necessary.

 `LiquityBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.

-`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated ETH and LQTY gains.
-Holds the LUSD Stability Pool deposits, and the ETH gains for depositors, from liquidations.
+`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated SOL and SOLID gains.
+Holds the SOLUSD Stability Pool deposits, and the SOL gains for depositors, from liquidations.

-`LUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
-The contract mints, burns and transfers LUSD tokens.
+`SOLUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
+The contract mints, burns and transfers SOLUSD tokens.

 `SortedTroves.sol` - a doubly linked list that stores addresses of Trove owners, sorted by their individual collateralization ratio (ICR).
 It inserts and re-inserts Troves at the correct position, based on their ICR.

-`PriceFeed.sol` - Contains functionality for obtaining the current ETH:USD price, which the system uses for calculating collateralization ratios.
+`PriceFeed.sol` - Contains functionality for obtaining the current SOL:USD price, which the system uses for calculating collateralization ratios.

 `HintHelpers.sol` - Helper contract, containing the read-only functionality for calculation of accurate hints to be supplied to borrower operations and redemptions.